Indiana lawmakers nearer to adopting minimum 911 training requirements

 Crider’s bill would require all public safety dispatchers to undergo 40 hours of basic training before they begin their jobs.
 Topics would have to include National Incident Management Systems courses, and a course on the Indiana Data and Communications System, as well as the CPR requirement.
 Once dispatchers are trained, they would have to undergo an additional 24 hours of refresher training every year.
 Public safety agencies would cover the costs and could apply for reimbursement from the state’s 911 board.
 Crider said about 75% of dispatchers in Indiana already meet those requirements.

 The measure passed the Senate unanimously in January after garnering sponsors from both parties.
 On Thursday morning, the House advanced the bill past the amendment stage without making any changes.
-This means a vote by the full House would send the bill directly to the governor’s desk.
+The bill was scheduled late Thursday for a final vote in the House on Monday.
+If approved by the House, the measure would go to Gov. Eric Holcomb for his consideration.

 Crider said the bill arose not from any particular incident but rather conversations with dispatchers in his hometown.
 He said he started working on it last summer, around the same time lawmakers began debating whether to classify public safety dispatchers as first responders, thereby making them eligible for certain benefits.